alexbraga/java-todo-app/README.md

 ## How it works

-1. Create local database
+1. Start SQL server
-2. Run database server
+2. Create local database
 3. Clone this repository
 4. Compile the code
 5. Run `main.TodoApp`